dimantha1234/pipedream/quickstart.md

 http: "$.interface.http",
 ```

-In addition, we'll update the funtcion signature pass in the HTTP event so we can reference it in our code:
+In addition, we'll update the function signature pass in the HTTP event so we can reference it in our code:

 ```javascript
 async run(event) {